Freedom of Expression and Communication Ethics

 A. General Issues

-1. There is no federal law (civil or criminal) on this; only state law.
+1. There is no federal law (civil or criminal) on issue; only state law.

-2. US Courts review the issue only to determine if 1st Amend. protections are being violated
+2. US Courts review issues of defamation only to determine if 1st Amendment protections are being violated.

-4. Civil suits (torts) and criminal libel (most states don't have it and it is never used anymore)
+4. Civil suits (torts) are the way in which defamation normally reaches the court system.
+Criminal libel (most states don't have it) is never used anymore.

-5. Slander (oral) vs libel (originally meant printed -- now "published")
+5. Slander is oral defamation vs libel (originally meant printed) now refers to "published" defamation.

 B. Types of defamation: defamation = statements which tend to lower a person’s reputation before others, cause one to be shunned, expose one to contempt or ridicule. (common law definition)

-1. Libel per se (damaging statements concerning: criminality, disease, professional reputation, sexual immorality)
+1. Libel per se (statements that are ALWAYS considered damaging: criminality, disease, professional reputation, sexual immorality)

 2. Libel per quod defamatory because of the context (e.g., saying someone is healthy, thus implying they're defrauding an insurance company)